aidanscannell/academic-cv-hugo-blox/content/projects/1x-world-model-challenge/index.md

 #### Overview of the 1X World Model Challenges

-The 1X World Model Challenge evaluates predictive performance on two tracks: Sampling and Compression.
+The 1X World Model Challenge (part of the [Autonomous Grand Challenge 2025](https://opendrivelab.com/challenge2025/)) evaluates predictive performance on two tracks: Sampling and Compression.
 These challenges capture core problems when using world models in robotics.
 The figure below illustrates the two challenges:
 {{< figure src="featured.png" caption="Overview of the 1X World Model Challenges.">}}